 - The FTC requires a disclosure about affiliate links.
 Put this before the content containing an affiliate link.
 (On Mashup Mom, you’ll see this at the top of every post with a link to click for full disclosure information.
-While not every post here contains affiliate links, it’s easier just to code it in so the disclosure automatically appears.)
+While not every post here contains affiliate links, it’s easier just to code it in to your site so that the disclosure automatically appears.)

 - You’ll want to be sure you’re only linking to products and services that are relevant to your blog niche and your audience, not just products that pay a high commission.
 People can tell if you are being inauthentic, and the last thing you want is to come off as spammy.

 - Know the terms of service for the affiliates you’re signed up with; they generally reserve the right to remove you from their program and reverse commissions if you violate those terms.

 - Affiliate programs generally work on a “last clicked” model.
 This means that if someone clicks through a link on your blog, but then visits a site like retailmenot or ebates, uses a toolbar like honey, goes through an app, chooses to use Amazon Smile, or otherwise sends traffic through another site after clicking your link, that other site gets credit and commission for the sale — not you.

 As far as single retailers go, Amazon offers the easiest and most popular affiliate program.
 You can find out more on the Amazon Associates site.